Why this abnormal summer heat isn't going anywhere - NZ Herald

 Unfortunately for those hoping for respite, subtropical northeasterly winds and a lack of southerly fronts could continue to make cooler days a rare occurrence.

-"The prevailing flow has really been from the northeast, so when you have a real lack of days with southerly winds, the chances of having cooler than average days becomes very, very unlikely," Niwa meteorologist Ben Noll said.
+"The prevailing flow has really been from the northeast, so when you have a real lack of days with southerly winds, the chances of having cooler than average days becomes very, very unlikely," Noll said.

 Eastern regions on both islands could expect near-normal amounts of rainfall - with either near or below normal levels elsewhere – while extended periods of higher-than-normal air pressure could drive long dry spells, especially in central and western areas.